soapbox-pub/rebased/docs/configuration/cheatsheet.md

 Pleroma has these periodic job workers:

-`Pleroma.Workers.Cron.ClearOauthTokenWorker` - the job to clean an expired oauth tokens.
+`Pleroma.Workers.Cron.ClearOauthTokenWorker` - a job worker to cleanup expired oauth tokens.

 Example: